 |---|---|---|

-.parse(*, mode='standard', prompt_hint=None, figure_enhancement=False) | The required parse node | All args keyword-only. mode='agentic' for the per-block agentic strategy. |
+.parse(*, mode='standard', prompt_hint=None, figure_enhancement=False, cache=True) | The required parse node | All args keyword-only.
+Knobs are mode-discriminated (per-mode @overloads): mode='agentic' adds effort='low'|'mid'|'accurate'; mode='lite' adds ocr_effort='medium'|'high', region='eu'|'global', skip_routing_review, figures, text_formatting, routing_effort. |

 .classify(*categories) | A classify node | Categories from ClassifyCategory(id=..., name=..., description=...) |